vishvAsa/AgamaH/AryaH/mediterranian/platonism/vishvAsaH/_index.md

 See [sallustius](sallustius/).

 ### Humans and henads
-> "Each God, though She contains the entire universe, is ontologically speaking absolutely simple (haplos), because She has no properties from another source." - EB

 > "It is by no means certain
 > that there is a supra-essential "core" to our individuality
 > that would place us on the same footing as the Gods.